nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 Evidence may be a value that is a subset or within the range specified by Reference Values extensions.
 This profile defines extensions to CoRIM that support matching based on set membership, masked values, and numeric ranges.

-The baseline CoRIM schema, as defined by {{-dice-corim}} is a subset of this profile.
+The baseline CoRIM, as defined by {{-dice-corim}} is a subset of this profile.
 Intel products that implement exclusively to the baseline CoRIM may not rely upon this profile.
 However, the defined extensions may be generally useful such that implementation of the Intel profile need not imply the Attester, Verifier, Relying Party, Reference Value Provider, or Endorser role implementations must be Intel products.

-This profile extends CoMID schema `measurement-values-map`, as defined by {{-dice-corim}}, with measurement types that are unique to Intel products.
+This profile extends CoMID `measurement-values-map`, as defined by {{-dice-corim}} (see also {{-corim}}), with measurement types that are unique to Intel products.
 Some measurement types are specific to Reference Values where multiple reference states may be included in reference manifests.
-Schema extensions use an CBOR tagged value that defines a comparison operator and operands that instructs Verifiers regarding subset, range, and masked values matching semantics.
+Intel profile extensions use a CBOR tagged value that defines a comparison operator and operands that instruct Verifiers regarding subset, range, and masked values matching semantics.
 For example, a numeric operator 'greater-than' instructs the Verifier to match a numeric Evidence value if it is greater than a numeric range operand.

 This profile follows the Verifier behavior defined by {{-dice-corim}} and extends Verifier behavior to include operator-operand matching.
 If no operator is specified by Reference Values statements, the Verifier defaults to baseline {{-dice-corim}} matching semantics.
-If Evidence matches Reference Values and Endorsements apply, endorsed values may be added to the accetped claims set.
+If Evidence matches Reference Values and Endorsements apply, Endorsed Values may be added to the accetped claims set.
 When all Evidence and Endorsements are processed, the Verifier's set of accepted claims is available for Attestation Results computations.
 This profile doesn't define Attestation Results.
 Rather, an Attestation Results profile, such as {{-tdx-eat-profile}} may be referenced instead.